GeniaPiano/GeniaPiano/README.md

 ## Important links

-🔭 I’m currently working on [School-App-New](https://github.com/GeniaPiano/school-app-new)
+🔭 I’m currently working on [School-App-New](https://github.com/GeniaPiano/school-app-new)  and you can find live preview of this project [here:](https://menager.networkmanager.pl/)

 💻 All of my projects are available in [my portfolio](https://github.com/GeniaPiano)